 - Lawyers admitted to the Maine Bar (residents of Maine only).

 - Maine Notaries.

-- In certain circumstances, the Maine Department of Health and Human Services (DHHS) permits individuals from out of State to officiate a marriage if that person is authorized to to perform marriages in his/her home state.
-Use this link to obtain the application for this authorization and to obtain contact information.
-This authorization is granted at the State level, not from Bar Harbor.
+- In certain circumstances, the Maine Department of Health and Human Services (DHHS) permits individuals from out of State to officiate a marriage if that person is authorized to perform marriages in his/her home state.
+Use this link to obtain the application for this authorization from the State of Maine, not from the town of Bar Harbor.

-- You can request a Marriage Certificate in the Clerk's office (in person) or by mail using a Marriage Certificate Request Application.
-Instructions are included on the form itself.
-The cost is fifteen ($15) dollars for the first Certificate and six ($6) dollars for each additional copy.
-There is no additional fee for postage and/or handling.
+- You can request a Marriage Certificate in person at the Clerk's office or by mail using a Marriage Certificate Application.
+Instructions are on the form.
+The cost is $15 for the first Certificate and $6 for each additional certificate ordered at the same time.
+There is no additional fee for postage and handling.

 If you have questions, please call the Town Clerk's office at 207-288-4098 M-F 8:30am - 5:00pm.